-Every item we bring into our homes – whether it is a plastic pot of yoghurt or an item of clothing or a washing machine – is created using raw materials, water and energy.
+It takes raw materials, water and energy to create every item we bring into our homes – whether it is a plastic pot of yoghurt or an item of clothing or a washing machine.
 Its journey will have created carbon dioxide as it was transported from its original factory to a shop or online warehouse and then to your home.
 And eventually (or after just a few days in the case of food and food packaging) it is used and disposed of.

 Reuse of existing products, reducing consumption and recycling are the best ways to help make a difference to our climate.

-2. Buy your fruit and veg naked (them, not you).
+- Buy your fruit and veg naked (them not you)

 A swap shop is a free and usually local exchange where anyone can swap things they no longer want, in exchange for something they do.
 Anyone can set up a swap shop in a community hall or even students at a school, all you need is a hall, items to swap and volunteers.
 For further information visit www.cagoxfordshire.org.uk

 The bin should be the last place to put unwanted items that could be used by somebody else.

 There are many online sites where you can buy and sell unwanted items such as ebay and vinted.